ty10ng/ty10ng/resume.md

 - **Developed a custom incident response bot** integrated with Slack, JIRA, and PagerDuty, leading the human response process for faster incident resolution.
 - Optimized an **auto-remediation project**, automating key recovery tasks and improving response efficiency before paging for human intervention.
 - **Served as a GitHub Enterprise Administrator** for the company, across multiple internal and public organizations, ensuring security and backups of repository data.
-- **Currently influencing the containerization strategy** for the company’s internal and external product offerings and contributing to the next generation of common (shared) infrastructure via Kubernetes.
+- **Drove the containerization strategy** for internal and external products, contributing to the company’s next-generation Kubernetes-based infrastructure.

 **Site Reliability Engineer**
 *January 2021 – November 2022*